![]() |

 the other side.
 One of them is the Reverend Fred Phelps of the Westboro

-Baptist Church (as he takes a few minutes off from picketing funerals.
-Phelps
+Baptist Church (as he takes a few minutes off from picketing funerals).

-- who I have always thought was separated at birth from the evil preacher
+Phelps - who I have always thought was separated at birth from the evil

-in the Poltergeist movies - uses such colorful metaphors as "Hellbound
+preacher in the Poltergeist movies - uses such colorful metaphors

-beasts" to describe the LGBT community.
-I'd like to point out that Phelps
+as "Hellbound beasts" to describe the LGBT community.
+I'd like to point

-but you better stop it if you want to get to Heaven."
-When juxtaposed against
+criminal Jew but you better stop it if you want to get to Heaven."

 The